mitraboga/PersonalFinanceTrendAnalyzer/README.md

 - Donut chart: **Total Budget Utilization**
   - visualizes **Used vs Remaining**

-This is the “pressure gauge” of your monthly finances.
+This is the “pressure gauge” of the users' monthly finances.

 ---

 ### 6) Category Caps (Progress Bars + Table + Export)
 ![Category Caps](6_category_caps.png)

-This section is your **category-level budget enforcement**.
+This section is the users' **category-level budget enforcement**.

 **What’s shown:**
 - Progress bars per category showing: